 When my sister told me she wanted to make mooncake, I welcome her idea with open arms.
 After all it’s not her first time making mooncake.
 Then she continued “I want to make lotus seed paste from scratch too”.
 I thought I heard her wrongly.
 Why?
 Why bother when we can easily get the mooncake filling from the shop?
 Then I realized it’s actually a good opportunity to learn how to make them.
 It’ll be a good experience and yup it certainly was a good experience.
 Making your own lotus seed paste are cheaper than store-bought plus they contain no artificial preservatives and coloring.
 The hard work you put through makes you appreciate the work goes into making lotus seed paste.
 In terms of mooncake, lotus seed paste is the lifeline!

 The version I’m showing here is less sweet than any you could find commercially.
 If you prefer your lotus seed paste sweeter, feel free to add more sugar.
-Plus I will show you pandan flavoured lotus seed paste as well.
+Plus I will show you how to make pandan flavoured lotus seed paste as well.

 Homemade lotus seed paste.
 It can’t get any better than this. 🙂